jltsiren/gbwtgraph/README.md

 * [GBWT](https://github.com/jltsiren/gbwt) 1.0 or later for the backend.
 * [SDSL](https://github.com/simongog/sdsl-lite) for low-level data structures.

 These dependencies should be installed separately.
 Because libhandlegraph and SDSL are header-based libraries, having multiple versions of them in the same project may cause issues.
+Hence all submodules of the main project should use the same copies of these libraries.

+All three dependencies should be installed before compiling GBWTGraph.
+By default, libhandlegraph installs to the system directories, while GBWT and SDSL install to the user's home directory.

 ## Compiling GBWTGraph

+GBWTGraph uses C++11 and OpenMP.
+At the moment, it compiles with g++ (version 4.9 or newer should be enough) on both Mac and Linux.
+Clang 9.1 or newer should also work on Mac, but you must install libomp separaterly from Macports or Homebrew.

+Like GBWT, GBWTGraph takes its compiler options from SDSL.
+For this purpose, you must set `SDSL_DIR` in the makefile to your SDSL main directory before compiling (the default value is `../sdsl-lite`).
+After that, `make` will compile the library, while `install.sh` will compile and install the headers and the library to your home directory.
+Another install directory can be specified as `install.sh prefix`.

+GBWTGraph is compiled with -DNDEBUG by default.
+Using this option is highly recommended.
+There are several cases, where SDSL code works correctly but the assertions are incorrect.
+As SDSL 2.0 is no longer actively supported, we have to wait until the release of SDSL 3.0 to fix these issues.